The Fascinating History of Methamphetamine: From Discovery to Infamy

 During World War II, methamphetamine became widely used by soldiers on both sides of the conflict.
 The German military issued it to their soldiers to enhance their performance and keep them alert during long periods of combat.
 Meanwhile, the Japanese military used it to boost the endurance and morale of their troops.

 After the war, methamphetamine continued to be used by soldiers returning home, leading to its spread throughout Europe and Asia.
 In the United States, it was prescribed to soldiers and pilots to help them stay awake and focused during missions.
-It was also used by athletes to improve their performance, leading to its ban in sports competitions.
+However, its addictive properties soon became apparent, and it was classified as a controlled substance in the 1970s.

 The Future of Methamphetamine